boydaihungst/simple-mtpfs.yazi/README.md

 ## Features

 - Mount and Unmount MTP device, tested with android 14
+- Auto select the first device if there is only one device listed.
 - Jump to device's mounted location.
 - After jumped to device's mounted location, jump back to the previous location with a single keybind.
   Make it easier to copy/paste files.
+- Auto jump after successfully mounted a device (use `--jump` in `--args`)

 ## Requirements